Spigell/sparky/README.md

 ##  Rood directory

-This is directory where sparky looks for projects:
+This is sparky root directory, or directory where sparky looks for the projects to get built:

-    /home/$USER/.sparky/projects/
+    ~/.sparky/projects/

 ##  Work directory

 This is working directory where sparky might place some stuff, useless at the moment:

-    /home/$USER/.sparky/work
+    ~/.sparky/work

 ##  Reports directory

 This is working directory where sparky place reports:

-    /home/$USER/.sparky/reports
+    ~/.sparky/reports

 # Sparrowdo runtime parameters